Dialoc/dialoc/README.md

 ### Prerequisites

-To run Dialoc, you must have an Android device and you must allow your phone to download applications outside of the Google Play Store.
+To run Dialoc, you must have an Android device that is 4.0.4 or above.
+You must allow your phone to download applications outside of the Google Play Store.
 You can do this by following these steps:

     - Open "Settings"
     - Select "Lock screen and security"